Keyboard shortcuts

 JavaScript Integration

 The WASM client requires JavaScript glue code to bridge WebSocket events to WASM function calls.
-Here's the typical integration pattern:
+The integration relies on the emit_callback mechanism for outbound data and lifecycle methods for inbound events.

 graph TB